|« PreviousNext »|

 Payer Line Item—An item that includes all usage with the same product, usage type, and operation.
 Sum all the payer line items to reconcile the amount with your account totals.

-Linked Account Line Item—For consolidated billing customers only: linked account line items are proportionally allocated from the paying account line items based on linked account usage.
-Summing all linked account line items reconciles your statement and invoice totals if you add the CB Rounding Error value.
+Linked Account Line Item—For consolidated billing customers only: Linked-account line items are proportionally allocated from the paying-account line items based on linked account usage.
+Summing all linked-account line items reconciles your statement and invoice totals if you add the CB Rounding Error value.

 AWS does not provide payer-level line items in the detailed billing (hourly) report, so there is no distinction between the paying account and linked accounts.
 All usage appears as "Line Item."

-CB Rounding Error—For consolidated billing customers only: this difference results from rounding of charges that are allocated from the consolidated billing account invoice to individual linked accounts.
+CB Rounding Error—For consolidated billing customers only: This difference results from rounding charges that are allocated from the consolidated billing account invoice to individual linked accounts.
 If you have opted in to the hourly report, your CB rounding error reflects both rounding errors from consolidated billing as well as from the calculation of hourly charges, i.e., splitting the bill over 720 or 744 hours.
 The invoice reconciles when you add the rounding errors to the sum of all line items.
 In the hourly report, this record type appears as "Rounding."